 It’s just always best to prepare for anything.
 And a short pitch is a great way to go!

 #4.
 Make sure you’re aware of the latest trends in your industry

-If you’re worried about how to start a conversation, just keep abreast of the latest trends in your company or industry.
-That way, you’ll get involved in a conversation quicker.
+If you’re worried about how to talk to people, just keep abreast of the latest trends in your company or industry.
+That way, you’ll get involved in a conversation more quickly.

 And you’ll get to show off just how much you know!
 But don’t actually be a show-off about it.
 Nobody likes that.

 You’ve entered the room.
 You look around and see so many faces you don’t know… Now what?

 #5.
 Avoid meeting up with your friends and look for new people to connect with

 In most cases, when you’re in a new place, you’ll tend to gravitate toward people you know.
 Or maybe you’ll be too captivated by the clean comedian they have as entertainment for the event!

 Either way, try to resist the urge to schmooze with people you already know.
 Or that comedian – unless, of course, you have a connection with them in mind.